thomas-bouvier/neomem/README.md

 ### Requirements

 - Python
+- pybind11
 - PyTorch
-- CUDA
 - MPI
-- libfabric built with CUDA support
 - Thallium
+- libfabric (built with CUDA support, optionally)
+- CUDA (optional)

 If these dependencies are installed inside a Spack environment, don't forget to `activate` it before building Neomem.